 Efficient transport network in Almaty-Korday-Blagoveshchenka-Merke-Tashkent-Terment road sectionProgress Towards Outcome

-The project implementation progress at 96% is ahead of schedule.
+The project implementation progress of 95% (as of end of Q2 2014) is ahead of schedule.

 Implementation ProgressDescription of Project Outputs